bnku/webpack-nunjucks-sass-template/README.md

-# Webpack template with nunjucks and saas
+# Webpack template with nunjucks and sass